Intrauterine Device (IUD)

 What is an Intrauterine Device (IUD)?

 An IUD is a small T-shaped device that is put in the uterus by a healthcare provider.
 It sits in your uterus and your cervix keeps it in place.
 Once it's in, you can't feel it.
-Three types are available in the US:
+Two types are available in the U.S.:

-- The ParaGard IUD, also known as the Copper T IUD, is made with copper and plastic.
+- The Copper T IUD is made with copper and plastic.
 It prevents pregnancy by blocking sperm from reaching or fertilizing the egg, and may prevent implantation.

-- The Mirena IUD contains the hormone, progestin.
+- Hormonal IUDs contain the hormone progestin.
 Hormones are chemicals that control how different parts of your body work.
 The progestin causes cervical mucus to thicken and the lining of the uterus to thin.
 This keeps the sperm from reaching the egg.

 How do I use it?

 An IUD is placed through your vagina and cervix and into your uterus by a health care provider.
-The ParaGard IUD will prevent pregnancy right away.
-It may take a week for the Mirena or Skyla IUD to begin working, so ask if you need to use a back-up birth control method (like a condom) in the meantime.
+The Copper T IUD will prevent pregnancy right away.
+It may take a week for a hormonal IUD to begin working, so ask if you need to use a back-up birth control method (like a condom) in the meantime.

-Once in place, ParaGard IUDs are effective for 10 years or more.
-The Mirena IUD will last for at least five years and the Skyla IUD for three years.
+Once in place, Copper T IUDs are effective for 10 years or more.
+The hormonal-type IUD will last for three to five years.
 But any IUD can be taken out at any time.
 Just ask your healthcare provider.

 It is common for women to have some mild discomfort, cramping, and spotting after the IUD is first inserted.
 In most cases, this will become milder or go away in a few weeks or months.
 Ask your health care provider about what types of symptoms you should expect.